Lokuge Dinesh Chandimal

 November 18, 1989, Balapitiya

 Ananda College, Colombo

-He made his international debut when only 21, and impressed almost immediately, scoring 111 in his second ODI, against India in the 2010 triangular series in Zimbabwe.
-Four innings later, he made another century, this time against England at Lord's, but his stocks rose significantly in 2012, when he performed superbly in ODIs on successive tours to South Africa and Australia.
-In conditions he wouldn't have been used to, Chandimal occupied the crucial No.4 slot and revelled in the responsibility, scoring consistently.
-In 16 ODI innings in those two series, he aggregated 630 runs, including six fifties.
-He was equally impressive on his Test debut too, scoring fifties in each innings in Durban as Sri Lanka won their first Test in South Africa.
+Chandimal made his international debut at 21 and impressed almost immediately, scoring 111 in his second ODI, against India in a triangular series in Zimbabwe.
+Four innings later he made another century, against England at Lord's, but it was in 2012 that his stocks rose significantly, when he averaged 50 on tours to South Africa and Australia, making six fifties In 16 ODI innings.
+Earlier that season, on Test debut, he had made fifties in each innings in Durban, in Sri Lanka's first Test win ever in South Africa.

-Chandimal's rise to the national team came after consistent performances with bat and gloves at age-level cricket.
-That included an attacking century against India Under-19s in August 2007 and an unbeaten 112 in the tri-nation series against England U-19s the following year earned him a call-up to the squad for the U-19 World Cup in Malaysia in 2008.
+His rise to the national team came after consistent performances with bat and gloves in age-level cricket.
+That included an attacking century against India Under-19s in August 2007 and an unbeaten 112 in the tri-nation series against England U-19s the following year, which earned him a call-up to the squad for the U-19 World Cup in Malaysia in 2008.

 Dinesh Chandimal Career Stats